rust-hosted-langs/book/booksrc/chapter-interp-symbols-and-pairs.md

 unique strings that can be identified and compared by their pointer values, these pointer values must remain static throughout the program lifetime.
 Thus, `Symbol` objects cannot be managed by a heap that might perform object relocation.
-And so we have a separate heap type for objects that are never moved or freed unil the program ends, the `Arena` type.
+We have a separate heap type for objects that are never moved or freed unil the program ends, the `Arena` type.

 The `Arena` type is simple.
 It, like `Heap`, wraps `StickyImmixHeap` but